parappayo/book-notes/lean-software-development.md

 * Practices follow from principles; focus on adopting lean principles and let practices emerge.
 Practices should be decided by teams rather than dictated by management.
 Practices need to be continually updated and refined.
 Process certification programs may help to document successful practices, but hinder the creation of them.
 * There are too many critical performance metrics to properly capture them individually.
 Aggregate performance metrics and offer bonuses and incentives for performance at one level higher, eg. team bonuses based on company performance or individual bonuses based on team performance.
 Protect against scrutiny of individual performance.
 * When encountering difficulty, look to the bigger picture: drill down to root causes, eliminate constraints to growth, and incentivize aggregate performance one level up.
 * Discard the idea that workers are motivated by their pay, and ask what will engage them to participate.
 Motivation requires a clear, achievable purpose, self-direction, feedback, and freedom from skepticism.
-This is built on a foundation of belonging (honesty, succeed or fail as a team), safety (tolerance, trust), competence (confidence), and progress (celebrate milestones,)
+This is built on a foundation of belonging (honesty, succeed or fail as a team), safety (tolerance, trust), competence (confidence), and progress (celebrate milestones.)
 * Leadership differs from management.
 Managers tackle complexity and use planning, organization, and control.
 Leaders tackle change by setting direction, enabling colleagues, and motivating the team.
 * Conservative management principles stifle lean design practices.
 Such principles include committing to early planning decisions, being threatened by feedback and learning, increasing discipline to avoid mistakes, and demanding adherence to rigidly defined processes.
 These principles are better suited for production processes, not design processes.
 * Work in small batches to shorten feedback loops and respond to observations rather than predictions.
 Features should not span iterations.
 Project tooling (CI, TDD) needs to support rapid iteration.